The Empty Man (film): Reappraisal

 Debuting on VOD in 2021, film critic Tres Dean at Vulture declared it "the next great cult horror film".
 The film has gained traction as a modern cult film favorite, growing a significant fanbase primarily through social media and word of mouth.

-Describing the film's "swelling social-media reclamation" and status as an "honest-to-Cthulu cult movie," Adam Nayman at Mubi noted that "its financiers could have had a niche hit or even a cause celebre on their hands if only they’d packaged their wares as 'elevated horror.'"
+Describing the film's "swelling social-media reclamation" and status as an "honest-to-Cthulu cult movie," Adam Nayman at Mubi noted that "its financiers could have had a niche hit or even a cause celebre on their hands if only they'd packaged their wares as 'elevated horror.'"
 Film School Rejects wrote: "As happens with most cult movies, The Empty Mans audience has started to view the film's alleged weaknesses as its strengths."

-In 2025, Inverse wrote that "The Empty Mans peculiar narrative construction made it an instant object of cult affinity; instead of following a straight line through Lasombra’s investigation, the film exposes a labyrinth of tragedies linked to the various incidents involving the supernatural entity and its victims.
-Between suspected suicides, despondant survivors, and a cult of fervant zealots, the Empty Man has weaved itself into society’s vulnerable underbelly...
-The Empty Manbecame an obsession for analytical cinephiles who tracked the subtle bits of foreshadowing."
-Additionally, Nat Brown of NationalReview, wrote that "The Empty Man is the rarest of films in the genre — one whose horror comes from its ideas, not jump scares" before deeming the film a masterpiece.
+In 2025, Inverse wrote that "The Empty Mans peculiar narrative construction made it an instant object of cult affinity; instead of following a straight line through Lasombra's investigation, the film exposes a labyrinth of tragedies linked to the various incidents involving the supernatural entity and its victims.
+Between suspected suicides, despondant survivors, and a cult of fervant zealots, the Empty Man has weaved itself into society's vulnerable underbelly...
+The Empty Man became an obsession for analytical cinephiles who tracked the subtle bits of foreshadowing."
+Additionally, Nat Brown of National Review wrote that "The Empty Man is the rarest of films in the genre — one whose horror comes from its ideas, not jump scares" before deeming the film a masterpiece.